dfalveargOT/RobotPlanningControl/README.md

 3. **How to plan and compute trajectories for robots to perform given tasks?**

 ## Learning Outcomes

-Students are expected to develop high confidence and skill sets in:

 - **Modeling dynamics** of robotic systems.
 - **Designing planning and control algorithms** for autonomous robots.